circuscode/unmus/readme.md

 ## Branches

-This repository follows the git-flow workflow.
+This repository follows the git-flow workflow to a large extent.

 * master branch is the latest release
 * develop branch is the current state of development
-* feature branches contain large features in development
+* feature branches contain dedicated features in development
 * bugfix branches contain dedicated bugfixes in development
-* hotfix branches contain dedicated hotfixes in development
-* release branches contain the next release in preparation

-Small or minor changes will be commited directly to the development branch.
+Hotfix and release branches will not be applied.

 ## Continous Deployment